 At the start of his gospel, John describes Jesus Christ as ‘full of grace and truth’:

 The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the One and Only, who came from the Father, full of grace and truth.
 (John 1:14)

 As well as being central to Christianity, more than ever, I am convinced that grace and truth are fundamental to positive social and personal change.
 This blog is a place where the personal, practical and political application of grace and truth are explored.

-I work as an Rough Sleeping Adviser to the government specialising in how faith and community groups respond to homelessness.
+I currently work as an Rough Sleeping Adviser to the government specialising in how faith and community groups respond to homelessness.